MIQUEIASGAMA/mchain/README.md

 ### Build on CentOS

-Here is a brief description for compiling MarbellaChain on CentOS, for more details please refer to [the specific document](https://github.com/marbellachain/marbellachain/blob/master/doc/build-unix.md)
+Here is a brief description for compiling Mchain on CentOS, for more details please refer to [the specific document](https://github.com/mchainnetwork/mchain/blob/master/doc/build-unix.md)

     # Compiling boost manually
     sudo yum install python-devel bzip2-devel